Print

 Okaka

-1. In a small bowl, add dried bonito flakes and soy sauce.
+1. Mix.
+In a small bowl, add dried bonito flakes and soy sauce.
 Stir until the bonito flakes absorb all the soy sauce.
 Set aside.

 Salted Salmon